 4. Increased weight loss.

-Not only can prebiotics help you burn 20 to 30 percent more fat, prebiotic fiber can also decrease hormones in your body that tell you when you’re hungry and increase hormones that tell you when you’re full—making it much easier to achieve and maintain your weight loss goals.
-In a research trial, overweight and obese children who consumed prebiotics for four months experienced significant decreases in weight and body fat percentage.
+Not only can prebiotics help you burn 20 to 30 percent more fat, prebiotic fiber can also decrease hormones in your body that tell you when you’re hungry and increase hormones5 that tell you when you’re full—making it much easier to achieve and maintain your weight loss goals.
+In a research trial6, overweight and obese children who consumed prebiotics for four months experienced significant decreases in weight and body fat percentage.

 5. Optimized immunity.

 A strong intestinal barrier is paramount to optimal immune function, so anything that strengthens it will benefit your immune system.
-Some prebiotics (like acacia fiber) specifically nourish bacteria that can ferment the fibers into short-chain fatty acids like butyrate, that nourishes intestinal cells and helps to seal barrier gaps so harmful bacteria and toxins can’t get into the bloodstream.
-Prebiotics also reduce allergic (and inflammatory) immune responses that send the immune system into overdrive.
+Some prebiotics (like acacia fiber7) specifically nourish bacteria that can ferment the fibers into short-chain fatty acids like butyrate, that nourishes intestinal cells and helps to seal barrier gaps so harmful bacteria and toxins can’t get into the bloodstream.
+Prebiotics also reduce allergic8 (and inflammatory) immune responses that send the immune system into overdrive.